-Occurrence Statistics 2013 to 2022
+Occurrence Statistics 2014 to 2023

-From 2013 to 2022, national aircraft were involved in 71 major aviation occurrences; civil air transport operations accounted for 38 of these occurrences, and the remaining were 7 general aviation aircraft occurrences, 2 flight training institution occurrences, 1 free balloon occurrence, 13 ultra-light vehicle occurrences, 7 public aircraft occurrences, and 3 drone occurrences.
-These occurrences resulted in 117 fatalities.
+From 2014 to 2023, national aircraft were involved in 68 major aviation occurrences; civil air transport operations accounted for 33 of these occurrences, and the remaining were 7 general aviation carriers occurrences, 2 flight training institution occurrences, 1 free balloon occurrence, 14 ultra-light vehicle occurrences, 7 public aircraft occurrences, and 4 drone occurrences.
+These occurrences resulted in 116 fatalities.

 In Taiwan, civil air transport turbojet airplanes have experienced no hull losses or fatalities over the preceding 10 years.
-Therefore, the 5-year moving averages for the hull loss rate and fatal occurrence rate both remained at 0 and were thus lower than the 2018-2022 global turbojet hull loss and fatal accident rates (which were 0.16 and 0.10, respectively) reported by International Air Transport Association (IATA).
+Therefore, the 5-year moving averages for the hull loss rate and fatal occurrence rate both remained at 0, and were thus lower than the 2019-2023 global turbojet hull loss and fatal accident rates (which were 0.14 and 0.04, respectively) reported by International Air Transport Association (IATA).

-In Taiwan, civil air transport turboprop airplanes were involved in incidents leading to hull loss and fatalities in 2014 and 2015 (TransAsia Airways flights GE222 and GE235, respectively).
-Therefore, the 5-year moving average of the hull loss rate for turboprop airplanes increased to 6.32 occurrences per million departures in 2017 and then to 6.33 occurrences per million departures in 2018.
+In Taiwan, civil air transport turboprop airplanes were involved in occurrences leading to hull loss and fatalities in 2014 and 2015 (TransAsia Airways flights GE222 and GE235, respectively).
+Therefore, the 5-year moving average of the hull loss rate for turboprop airplanes was 6.33 occurrences per million departures in 2018.
 However, since 2019, the 2014 GE222 crash has not been included in the moving average, and thus the 5-year moving average for the 2015-2019 hull loss rate dropped to 3.02; the same is true for the fatal occurrence rate.
 Furthermore, since 2020, the 2015 GE235 crash has not been included in the moving average, and thus the 5-year moving average for 2016-2020 for both the total hull loss and fatal occurrence rates dropped to 0.
-Owing to the absence of hull loss or fatal occurrences in 2021 and 2022, the 5-year moving average for the 2017-2021 and 2018-2022 total hull loss and fatal occurrence rates remained at 0.

-Over the past decade, the IATA 5-year moving average global turboprop hull loss and fatal occurrence rates exhibited downward trends; the 2018-2022 average hull loss rate was 1.12 occurrences per million departures, and the fatal occurrence rate for the same period was 0.67 occurrences per million departures.
+Owing to the absence of hull loss or fatal occurrences in 2021, 2022 and 2023, the 5-year moving average for the 2017-2021, 2018-2022 and 2019-2023 total hull loss and fatal occurrence rates remained at 0.
+The 2019-2023 average IATA hull loss rate was 1.21 occurrences per million departures, and the fatal occurrence rate for the same period was 0.65.

-Over the past decade, of the 38 major aviation occurrences involving Taiwan's civil air transport aircraft, 8 met the International Civil Aviation Organization's (ICAO) definition of an accident.
+Over the past decade, of the 33 major aviation occurrences involving Taiwan's civil air transport aircraft: 8 met the International Civil Aviation Organization's (ICAO) definition of an accident.
 Among these accidents, 4 involved turbojets and collectively resulted in severe injuries to 4 people; the other 4 involved turboprops and included 2 accidents resulting in hull loss, 91 fatalities, and 24 people with severe injuries.

-In addition, according to the ICAO flight phase taxonomy, 17 of these 38 major aviation occurrences took place in the en route phase, followed by 15 in the landing phase.
-According to the ICAO occurrence categories, the highest number by category was 10 that involved system/component failure or malfunction to the non-powerplant (SCF-NP,) followed by 9 runway excursions (RE).

-Furthermore, according to the classification of occurrence causes/factors by the U.S. National Transportation Safety Board (NTSB), most of these occurrences had "human-related" causes (63.2%), followed by those with "environment-related" causes (39.5%) and then those with "aircraft-related" causes (36.8%).
+In addition, according to the ICAO flight phase taxonomy, 16 of these 33 major aviation occurrences took place in the landing phase, followed by 13 in the enroute phase.
+According to the ICAO occurrence categories, the highest number by category was 9 that involved runway excursions (RE), followed by 6 that involved system/component failure to the non-powerplant (SCF-NP).
+Furthermore, according to the classification of occurrence causes/factors by the U.S. National Transportation Safety Board (NTSB), most of these occurrences had "human-related" causes (66.7%), followed by those with "environment-related" causes (48.5%) and then those with "aircraft-related" causes (24.2%).

 For national general aviation carrier aircraft, 3 hull loss occurrences, all resulting in fatalities, occurred in the 10-year period.
 The 5-year moving average of hull loss and fatal occurrence rates exhibited a rising trend prior to 2017, with a peak of 2.58 occurrences per 10,000 flights.
-From 2018, the moving average began to fall and the 5-year moving average of hull loss and fatal occurrence rates dropped to 0 in 2022.
+From 2018, the moving average began to fall and the 5-year moving average of hull loss and fatal occurrence rates dropped to 0 in 2022 and 2023.